Insight • Design craft

 Production tips:

-• Ensure legibility at all target sizes
+• Check legibility at every target size

 Technique 5: Layered composition in CSS